FG unveils multi-billion naira NSIA-Umuahia diagnostic centre – The Sun Nigeria

 Uche Usim, Abuja

-History was recorded yesterday as the Federal Government unveiled the Nigeria Sovereign Investment Authority Diagnostic Centre located at the Federal Medical Centre, Umuahia.
+History was made yesterday in Abia State as the Federal Government unveiled the Nigeria Sovereign Investment Authority Diagnostic Centre located at the Federal Medical Centre, Umuahia.

-Speaking at a virtual commissioning of the multi-billion naira facility on Tuesday, the Minister of Finance, Budget and National Planning, Mrs Zainab Ahmed described the diagnostic centre as one that would revolutionalise healthcare system in the country.

 The virtual commissioning was attended by the Governor of Abia State Okezie Ikpeazu; the Minister of State for Health Dr Olurunnimbe Mamora; the Chairman of the Board of FMCU Senator John Danboyi; Managing Director of the NSIA Mr Uche Orji and the Chief Medical Director of the FMCU Dr Azubuike Onyebuchi.

-In her remarks, the Minister said there was a nexus between a wealthy nation and her healthy population, underscoring the need for strategic investments in healthcare in order to surmount the numerous health challenges Nigeria was grappling with.
+Speaking at a virtual commissioning of the multi-billion naira facility on Tuesday, the Minister of Finance, Budget and National Planning, Mrs Zainab Ahmed, described the diagnostic centre as one that would revolutionalise healthcare system in the country.
+The Minister said there was a nexus between a wealthy nation and its healthy population, underscoring the need for strategic investments in healthcare in order to surmount the numerous health challenges Nigeria was grappling with.

 The Minister, however, called on the private sector to help in addressing the mounting health challenges in Nigeria, since government’s resources were lean.